ritviksahajpal/geoprepare/README.md

-`floor`: Value below which to set the mask to 0 `ceil`: Value above which to set the mask to 1 `eo_model`: List of datasets to extract from `calendar_file`: File with crop calendar information `statistics_file`: File with crop yield, production, area statistics and other metadata
+`floor`: Value below which to set the mask to 0 `ceil`: Value above which to set the mask to 1 `eo_model`: List of datasets to extract from
 ```python
 [kenya]
 category = EWCM